About Child & Family Connections

 9:00 am - 5:00 pm

-Angela Barfield - Service Coordinator for Morgan and Pike Counties
+Angela (Angie) Barfield - Service Coordinator - Scott, Morgan, Pike, and Greene Counties

-Jordan Gill - Service Coordinator for Cass, Morgan, and Scott Counties
+Jordan Gill - Service Coordinator - Cass and Morgan Counties

 |License Type||Required PD hours||Registration Fees|